← Back to Publications

 Local Policy Team Research Publication

-How Demographic Patterns are Shaping Sustainability Education in US Cities
+How Demographic Patterns are Shaping Sustainability Education in U.S. Cities

 This research publication explores different demographic factors that affect the emphasis of environmental education and legislation in cities.
 We explore different levels of education, age, and political affiliation, and their role in shaping environmental awareness and initiatives implemented in different cities throughout the United States.